thioseck/Insecure_juice_shop/README.md

 practices, list out at least 3 flaws.

 ## Part 3: Threat Model
 Build a Threat Model Diagram showing the flow of data using OWASP Threat Dragon.
-Identify at least 3 possible threats that would pose a threat to oour web application.
-Think of the
+Identify at least 3 possible threats that would pose a threat to oour web application (Top 10
-OWASP Top 10.
+OWASP).

 ## Part 4: Threat Analysis
 We’ve now identified a few insecurities in Udajuicer’s architecture and want to use this knowledge to help us identify what was causing Udajuicer's website to crash.
 When in doubt,